open-meteo/open-meteo/README.md

 - [solXpect](https://github.com/woheller69/solxpect) Android app which forecasts the output of your solar power plant
 - [The Weather](https://weather.jamesdinovo.com) A detailed, installable, progressive web application
 - [truthclimate](https://www.truthclimate.com) Discover how weather and climate changed all around the world.
+- [Typhoon](https://archisman-panigrahi.github.io/typhoon) A stylish weather app for GNU/Linux that acts as a desktop widget
 - [Weather Please](https://github.com/ggaidelevicius/weather-please/) Clean and minimal new tab replacement for browsers
 - [Weather.io](https://weather.roessner.tech) A simple Progressive Web App (PWA) for checking the weather.
 - [Weather](https://github.com/GustavLindberg99/AndroidWeather) Free, open source, simple and complete weather app for Android